YongoDavid/Demo-2024-Mar/README.md

 Testing new server.
 i am confused at this point , my server is not working since a rebuilt it.
 Database connection to Mysql is working , but no query has been made for it.
+Fetch API also not working for form data.